singhankit333/SudokuSolver/README.md

 # Sudoku-GUI-Solver
-This is a sudoku solver using the backtracking algorithm.
-It includes a graphical GUI as well as a text based version.
+This is a Sudoku Solver implemented in Python using the backtracking algorithm.
+It includes an interactive GUI (PyGame), where the user can solve the puzzle manually along with an option of auto-solve.
 Run GUI.py to play sudoku.

 # Instructions